-Middle School Football in Wichita floated, questions remain
+Middle school football in Wichita floated, questions remain

 Coaches have questions about the size of teams.
 There are 18 middle schools in USD 259.

-“Football has been a dream and a passion I’ve pursued,” said Markus, a local middle school football player.
+“Football has been a dream and a passion I’ve pursued,” said Markus, on Worldwide Athletics.
 “I see this right here as an advantage because it gives me the training and the visual to be able to play with older players.”

 J. Means is the Athletic Director for USD 259 and says Wichita schools don’t have facilities at all the middle schools.
 Combining teams from different middle schools is part of the plan, but it’s a plan that’s not finalized.
 It’s also a plan that may be on hold until the next season.